 2. Set up.
 Most espresso machines have no adjustability, but if you are able to, we use a lower temperature of 201.9F.
 Standard pressure is fine.
 If you’re able to work in a pre-wet, this will help with an even extraction as well – we like 3 seconds of pre-wet, and a 3 second pause until full pressure.
 Investing in better baskets is always a plus.

 4. Dose and grind.
 This will be your main variable.
-Dry your portafilter basket, and dose out 18.5gs of coffee.
+Dry your portafilter basket, and dose out either 18.7g or 18g depending on the coffee.

 6. Tamp.
 Evenly and level.
 You can use your thumb and index finger to feel how level the tamper is in the portafilter.
-When pressing, it’s simpler to lift a foot off the ground and lean into it, instead of using force.
+When pressing, it’s simpler to stand sideways and lift a foot off the ground and lean into it, instead of using force, and to avoid atrophy.

 9. Watch.
 Keep an eye on your shot and how it’s running.
 If you have a naked basket you can tell a lot of things from watching the bottom.
-Your shot time will depend on many things, but you can start with getting your target yield (40-52mls) in 35 seconds.
+Your shot time will depend on many things, but you can start with getting your target yield.

 10. Taste.
 Pour the shot into another vessel to destratify and mix the espresso properly.
-Wait at least 5 minutes to taste it before you judge.
-Like coffee, espresso also gets better as it cools.
+Wait at least 3 minutes to taste it before you judge.
+Like coffee, espresso also gets better and sweeter as it cools.
 If it tastes tart or sour, give it time, it should sweeten up.
 If not, time to troubleshoot.